jeppeman/highResImageViewer/README.md

 This is still rather untested, but the core functionality should be working.
 If you have any suggested additions or find any bugs, please report it to me.

+Q: Why the additional style.css and fonts folder?

+A: SVG + and - icons

 How it works
 ======
 It's like any image viewer in essence, what is cool about it is the functionality for images with high resolution.